-In today’s business world, consistent access to real-time, online transactional data is a competitive advantage.
-To realize this advantage, this data must be current and available from anywhere at all times.
-Otherwise, the inability to access or update, or the loss of this data carries a significant potential business cost: up to thousands of dollars per second (Figure 1 and Table 1), loss of brand reputation, regulatory fines, and other unforeseen consequences.
+To realize this advantage, this data must be current and available across the enterprise at all times.
+Otherwise, the inability to access or update, or the loss of this data carries significant potential business cost: up to thousands of dollars per second loss of brand reputation, regulatory fines, and other unforeseen consequences that could be prevented.

 In some cases, absolutely no data loss can be tolerated: